The March of Folly: Critical reception

 In The New York Times, Christopher Lehmann-Haupt wrote, "[A]ny way one approaches The March of Folly, it is unsatisfying, to say the least.
 Better books have been written about Vietnam, the American Revolution, the Renaissance Popes and the Trojan Horse."
 He concluded, "Not only has [Tuchman] confined herself to the shallower wellsprings of history, she has committed the further sin of treating them superficially."

-The book was also reviewed by History Today.
+The book was reviewed critically by Ronald Hutton of History Today who said, "Taken as a whole, the book nevertheless leaves an impression of shallowness."